Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 div p { /* Selects only p tags that are descedents of div tags */ }
 ```

-Psuedo selectors: There are lots of pseudo selectors they all begin with a colon `:`.
+Pseudo selectors: There are lots of pseudo-selectors they all begin with a colon `:`.

 `:nth-child()` selector - Selects an element by it's index use: `:nth-child(1)`.
 This selector has several different ways it can be used!